| GENETICS AND

 as well as overall progress in understanding the canine genome.
 There will

 be a report on the St. Louis conference in the next A Little Bull.
+Meanwhile, the best way you can

 help the health situation in Minis is to carefully research the pedigrees of